Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth-Labeling.md

 # Labeling
-Labeling is the process of mapping objects in the scene to a taxonomy for a perception task.

-You can add a Labeling component to individual GameObjects within a scene although it is a good practice to create a prefab of a GameModel and apply the Labeling component to it.
+Many labelers require mapping the objects in the view to the values recorded in the dataset.
+As an example, Semantic Segmentation needs to determine the color to draw each object in the segmentation image.

+This mapping is accomplished for a GameObject by:
+* Finding the nearest Labeling component attached to the object or its ancestors.
-Multiple labels can be assigned to the same `Labeling`.
-When ground truth which requires unique labels per object is being generated, the first label in the `Labeling` present anywhere in the `LabelingConfiguration` is used.
+* Find the first label in the Labeling which is present anywhere in the Labeler's Label Config.
+* The resolved Label Entry from the Label Config is used to produce the final output.

-## Labeling Configuration
+## Labeling component
+The `Labeling` component associates a list of string-based labels with a GameObject and its descendants.
+A `Labeling` component on a descendant overrides its parent's labels.

+## Label Config
-Many labelers require require a `Labeling Configuration` asset.
-This file specifies a list of all labels to be captured in the dataset for a labeler along with extra information used by the various labelers.
+Many labelers require require a `Label Config` asset.
+This asset specifies a list of all labels to be captured in the dataset along with extra information used by the various labelers.

 ## Best practices
 Generally algorithm testing and training requires a single label on an asset for proper identification such as “chair”, “table”, or “door".
 To maximize asset reuse, however, it is useful to give each object multiple labels in a hierarchy.

-For example
-An asset representing a box of Rice Krispies cereal could be labeled as `food\cereal\kellogs\ricekrispies`
+For example, an asset representing a box of Rice Krispies cereal could be labeled as `food\cereal\kellogs\ricekrispies`

 * “food” - type
 * “cereal” - subtype